lbr-stack/lbr_stack_doc/paper/paper.md

 ---

 # Summary
-The `LBR FRI ROS 2 Stack` is a collection of packages that integrate the `KUKA LBR iiwa7/14` and `KUKA LBR Med7/14` robots into the Robot Operating System (ROS) and ROS 2.
+The `LBR FRI ROS 2 Stack` is a collection of packages that integrate the `KUKA LBR Med7/14` and `KUKA LBR iiwa7/14` robots into the Robot Operating System (ROS) and ROS 2.
 For brevity, and due to the architectural advantages over ROS [@ros2], only ROS 2 is considered in the following.
-The `LBR FRI ROS 2 Stack` supports the Gazebo simulation [@gazebo] as well as communication to the real robots.
+The `LBR FRI ROS 2 Stack` supports the Gazebo simulation [@gazebo] as well as communication with real hardware.
 It is designed for mission critical hard real-time applications and operates through KUKA's Fast Robot Interface (FRI) [@fri].
-Following packages are provided:
+The following packages are provided:

 - **lbr_bringup**: Python library for launching the different components.
-- **lbr_description**: Description files for the `iiwa7/14` and `Med7/14` robots.
+- **lbr_description**: Description files for the `Med7/14` and `iiwa7/14` robots.
 - **lbr_demos**: Demonstrations for simulation and the real robots.
 - **lbr_fri_msgs**: Interface Definition Language (IDL) equivalent of FRI protocol buffers.
 - **lbr_fri_ros2**: FRI ROS 2 interface through `realtime_tools` [@ros_control].